Erik-Stiegler/Erik-Stiegler/README.md

 - 👋 Hi, I’m @Erik-Stiegler
-- I’m working as a Data Engineer consultant.
+- 🏢 I’m working as a Data Engineer consultant.
-- 🌱 I’m currently learning text mining
 - 📫 How to reach me - Erik.l.stiegler@gmail.com

 <!---